uwnlp/nlp-corpora/README.md

 ### Access outside UW CSE

 Accessing the corpora requires a UW CSE unix account.
-UW members can receive a free UW CSE guest account by having a UW CSE faculty or staff [sponsor them](https://sponsor.cs.washington.edu/).
+Anyone can receive a free UW CSE guest account by having a UW CSE faculty or staff [sponsor them](https://sponsor.cs.washington.edu/).
 Despite the name "sponsor," this is absolutely _free_ for both parties.
-Guest accounts last up to two years and can pbe renewed indefinitely.
+Guest accounts last up to two years and can be renewed indefinitely.
+This is the way to grant NLP friends in EE and linguistics access to nlp-corpora.

-Access outside UW is not possible.

 ### Table legend